-Tumorbiology and targeted treatment workshop Molecular Tumor Biology and Targeted Treatment in Gynaecological Malignancies Workshop April 7-8, 2017, Leuven, Belgium Confirmations will be made on a first-come-first-served basis Application process open Background This 2-day residential workshop will cover the molecular background of the common gynecological cancers, pathways involved in their carcinogenesis, potential targets for individualized treatment but also genetics and evolving therapeutics and their toxicity.
+Tumorbiology and targeted treatment workshop Molecular Tumor Biology and Targeted Treatment in Gynaecological Malignancies Workshop April 7-8, 2017, Leuven, Belgium Are you an ESGO/ENYGO member?
+View the webcasted presentations from this workshop on the ESGO eAcademy Not a member yet?
+Become a member and access the full collection of the ESGO eAcademy.
+Workshop Background This 2-day residential workshop will cover the molecular background of the common gynecological cancers, pathways involved in their carcinogenesis, potential targets for individualized treatment but also genetics and evolving therapeutics and their toxicity.
 Targeted treatments are already used in the clinic and expected to grow since most pharmaceutical companies have several targeted drugs in their pipeline, highlighting the need of good knowledge in clinical practice.
 Contents will be delivered by clinically oriented, multidisciplinary, plenary lectures.
 This workshop also covers 3 parallel practical sessions on tumor immunology, and also interactive case presentations and group discussions.
 Main topics: • Cancer genetics • Molecular pathways in ovarian cancer • Molecular pathways in low-grade ovarian cancer • Molecular pathways in endometrial cancer • Molecular pathways in cervical cancer • Targeting angiogenesis • Targeting tyrosinkinases • Targeting PARP • Immunotherapy in gynecological malignancies • Toxicities of immunotherapy and their management • Why do studies of targeted treatment fail?
 Learning Objectives The aim of this 2-days workshop is to enhance the attendees´ ability to understand the molecular pathways of gynaecological malignancies.
 Attendees will also learn about the genetic disposition, potential role of cancer genetics in treatment decisions and counselling of patients.
 The workshop will review the mechanisms and current evidence of targeted treatment strategies and will help participants to recognise side effects and manage toxicities appropriately.
 The workshop will be as interactive as possible allowing sufficient time for group discussions, also including a session where attendees are invited to present case scenarios from their clinical practice.
 Application Process Registration Fee & Travel Application Process Workshop attendance is limited to 40 participants.
 Only applicants who are active ESGO/ENGYO members and who have paid the course fee will be considered for participation.
 Paid ESGO/ENYGO membership for 2017 is a mandatory condition for being considered.
 Not yet a member?
 Renew or join ESGO/ENYGO today!
 Application deadline: March 17, 2017 Download the application form Please note that a short CV is mandatory parts of the application.
 Email the completed and signed application form with your CV to: firstname.lastname@example.org Only applications sent by email will be considered.
 Confirmations will be made on a first-come-first-served basis.
 Registration Fee & Travel Registration Fee: 150 € or 250 € incl.
 VAT The fee includes: • Admission to the workshop • 2 nights accommodation in either two beds room shared with other participant (150 €) or single room (250 €), breakfast included • Coffee breaks and lunch • Dinner on Friday, April 7, 2017 Participants are expected to cover their own travel costs.
 Payment details and cancellation conditions: The course fee must be paid upon confirmation of attendance.
 The payment can be processed only by bank transfer; bank details will be available in the confirmation letter.
 The reservation can only be confirmed upon receipt of payment.
 In case of cancellation, the fee will be refunded, provided a written request is received by March 17, 2017.
 No refund can be made if the notice of cancellation is received after this date or in the case of a no-show.
 Contact For any queries please contact: email@example.com Under the auspices of KU Leuven and University Hospitals, Leuven, Belgium Workshop Programme Download the workshop Scientific programme Organising team & Faculty Kristina Lindemann, ENYGO EEG member, Oslo University Hospital, Norway David Lindquist, ENYGO EEG member, Umeå University, Sweden Sileny Han, ENYGO NatRep, UZ Leuven, Belgium Ignace B. Vergote, UZ Leuven, Belgium Jonathan Ledermann, ESGO Council member, UCL Cancer Institute, London, UK Eva Lundin, Medical Biosciences, Umeå University, Sweden Oliver Bechter, UZ Leuven, Belgium An Coosemans, UZ Leuven, Belgium Henrica Werner, Haukeland University Hospital, Norway Miriam Mints, Karolinska Institute, Stockholm, Sweden Heidi Lyng, Oslo University Hospital, Norway Sevilay Altintas, University Hospital Antwerp, Belgium Workshop Venue University Hospital, Leuven, Belgium European Society of Gynaecological Oncology The European Society of Gynaecological Oncology (ESGO) is the leading European organization with more than 3000 professionals involved in treatment, care and research of gynaecologic cancers.
 Contact us Explore ESGO eAcademy Journal Attend ESGO Congress SoA Conference Meetings Calendar Network Networks ENYGO ENGOT Join Become a Member myESGO Members Directory News Updates Get notified on all of ESGO’s news and activities.